Spain is a popular destination for most travellers, but what is the best time to visit Spain?

 Summers are generally hot, with temperatures of 40+ not uncommon throughout the region.
-The heat can be so hot, that’s it’s difficult to do anything during midday.
+The heat can be so hot, that it’s difficult to do anything during midday.
 Temperatures are cooler in the winter, averaging around 12-16 degrees.

 Ibiza, Mallorca and Menorca make up the Balearic Islands and they are some of the most popular places to visit in Europe.
-As they are islands in the Mediterranean, the climate is a little bit different to mainland Spain as you would expect!
+As they are islands in the Mediterranean, the climate is a little bit different from mainland Spain as you would expect!

 They have a typical Mediterranean climate which is unsurprising given their location.
 Summers are hot with rainfall not too common, temperatures are generally in the high 20s.
 Winter is cooler as temperatures drop to between 10 and 15 degrees.

 The best time to visit the Balearic Islands may be in September and October, as the temperature isn’t as hot as during the summer months.
 Also, there are fewer tourists during these months, which is a bonus as well!

 As the Canary Islands are located off the coast of West Africa, the climate is different from that of mainland Spain.
 The climate is subtropical and desertic moderated by trade winds and the sea during the summer.